Jennifer Jo Cobb: 2020–present

 In 2020, Cobb led a career-high 16 laps at Talladega Superspeedway before finishing 24th.

 In April 2021, it was announced that Cobb would make her NASCAR Cup Series debut in the spring race at Talladega, driving the No. 15 for Rick Ware Racing.
 However, NASCAR announced on April 19 that she would not be approved to run the race.
 This was likely due to how the race itself would have been her first time in a Cup car because of the lack of practice and qualifying.
 NASCAR also did not approve James Davison and Keith McGee to make their Cup and Truck Series debuts, respectively, at Talladega in 2020 for the same reason.
 J. J. Yeley would replace Cobb in the RWR No. 15 in the race.
 That year she withdrew from the Rackley Roofing 200.
 2022 began with Cobb again missing the season opener at Daytona.
 The week of the second race at Las Vegas, Cobb released a statement that she would be scaling her operation back to part time, citing funding and equipment issues.

+2025 was the first season since her debut in 2008 that she did not compete in the Truck Series.

 Personal life

 Cobb is married to, but currently separated from, NASCAR crew chief and former driver Eddie Troconis, who was Cobb's crew chief in the Xfinity Series in 2012.
 They married in 2015.
-Cobb had reportedly been dating spotter Clayton Hughes at the time of Troconis' arrest in January of 2022 for assaulting Hughes.
+Cobb had reportedly been dating spotter Clayton Hughes at the time of Troconis' arrest in January 2022 for assaulting Hughes.